Zebra: Stripes

 Zebras are easily recognised by their bold black-and-white striping patterns.
-The coat appears to be white with black stripes, as indicated by the belly and legs when unstriped, but the skin underneath is black.
+The coat appears to be white with black stripes, as indicated by the belly and legs when unstriped, but the skin is black.
 Young or foals are born with brown and white coats, and the brown darkens with age.
-A dorsal line acts as the backbone for vertical stripes along the sides, from the head to the rump.
+A dorsal stripe acts as the backbone for vertical stripes along the sides, from the head to the rump.
 On the snout they curve toward the nostrils, while the stripes above the front legs split into two branches.
 On the rump, they develop into species-specific patterns.
 The stripes on the legs, ears and tail are separate and horizontal.

 Striping patterns are unique to an individual and heritable.
 During embryonic development, the stripes appear at eight months, but the patterns may be determined at three to five weeks.
 For each species there is a point in embryonic development where the stripes are perpendicular to the dorsal line and spaced 0.4 mm apart.
 However, this happens at three weeks of development for the plains zebra, four weeks for the mountain zebra, and five for Grévy's zebra.
 The difference in timing is thought to be responsible for the differences in the striping patterns of the different species.

 Various abnormalities of the patterns have been documented in plains zebras.
-In melanistic zebras, dark stripes are highly concentrated on the torso but the legs are whiter.
+In "melanistic" zebras, dark stripes are highly concentrated on the torso but the legs are whiter.
 "Spotted" individuals have broken up black stripes around the dorsal area.
 There have even been morphs with white spots on dark backgrounds.
 Striping abnormalities have been linked to inbreeding.
 Albino zebras have been recorded in the forests of Mount Kenya, with the dark stripes being blonde.
 The quagga had brown and white stripes on the head and neck, brown upper parts and a white belly, tail and legs.